changeworld/azure-docs.ja-jp/articles/security/security-get-started-overview.md

 <properties
-   pageTitle="Azure セキュリティの概要 | Microsoft Azure"
+   pageTitle="Azure security overview | Microsoft Azure"
-   description="Azure.com の Microsoft Azure セキュリティ情報サイトでは、Azure のセキュリティに関する疑問の技術的な回答を得ることができます。"
-   services="security"
-   documentationCenter="na"
-   authors="TomShinder"
+   description="The Microsoft Azure Security Information site on Azure.com is your place for technical answers to your Azure security questions." services="security" documentationCenter="na" authors="TomShinder"